Tui sees earnings take off, but outlook more modest for 2026

 Europe’s biggest tour operator reported full-year underlying earnings up 12.6% on a constant currency basis to 1.46 billion euro (£1.27 billion).

-Holiday giant Tui has hailed the highest annual earnings in its history, but forecast more modest sales growth in the year ahead as it flagged a challenging trading backdrop.
+Holiday giant Tui has hailed the highest annual earnings in its history, but forecast more modest sales growth in the year ahead and cost cutting across its airlines arm.

-The group said earnings were set to grow over the year ahead, by between 7% to 10%, while revenues are expected to rise by a slower 2% to 4%.
+The group said earnings were set to grow over the year ahead, by between 7% to 10%, while revenues are expected to rise by a slower 2% to 4%, with shares down by 2% in Frankfurt.

 It said early signs were “positive” for summer 2026, “with booked revenue well ahead in what remains a challenging operating environment”.